JD: Jewelry Design

 This introductory course provides an overview to diamonds, how crystals form, the physical and optical properties of diamonds, and mining techniques throughout history from ancient times to the present day.
 Other topics include a review of mining locations and techniques, and the cultural, environmental, financial, and global economic impact of diamonds.

-JD 142 — Gemology and Gem Identification
+JD 142 — Introduction to Gemology and Gem Identification

 3 credits; 1 lecture and 4 lab hours